Nelson New Zealand: A Crafty, Artsy Coastal Community

 The Dutch explorer Abel Tasman himself never set foot in this gorgeous place that is named after him.
 He had an altercation with the local Maori and four of his men were killed.
 He named Golden Bay Murderer’s Bay and sailed north, later mistaking Cook Strait for a bight.

 Another popular hiking track is the Heaphy Track, accessible most easily by helicopter.
-We joined Ryan Kelly who runs Southern Wilderness for an 8-kilometer hike on the trail through thick jungle and then opened up pampas.
+We joined a local outfitter for an 8-kilometer hike on the trail through thick jungle and then opened up pampas.
 The fierce winds were reminiscent of the gusts that blew us on the ferry, the open areas were wild!

-Part of Kelly’s tours include gourmet food like grilled salmon, veggies and even dessert cooked up in the rustic huts on the track.
+Part of Kelly’s tour includes gourmet food like grilled salmon, veggies and even dessert cooked up in the rustic huts on the track.

 There are huts where hikers can overnight, sleeping in wooden bunks and preparing meals in generously appointed camp kitchens with woodstoves.